 Marx was also a revolutionary.
 He was trying to make this happen.
 This is why, at the end of The Communist Manifesto, he called for “the workers of the world to unite.”

-Just like Smith, Marx was concerned with guaranteeing the greatest good for the greatest number.
-He just thought it had to be accomplished in an entirely different way.
-Only a system that regulated the economy heavily, that guarded against the dangers of capitalism, and that distributed the resources of society equally, could really accomplish this.
+Just like Smith, Marx was concerned with guaranteeing the greatest good for the greatest number, but he thought it had to be accomplished in an entirely different way.
+Only a system that regulated the economy heavily, that guarded against the dangers of capitalism, and that distributed the resources of society equally, could accomplish this.

 Theory versus Practice

 Was Marx right?
-Should government actually be this big?
+Should the government be this big?
 As you probably know, Marx’s theory wasn’t vindicated in the long run.
-(As Homer Simpson once said, “In theory, communism works in theory.”)

 What went wrong?